itsdotnickscott/Periodic-Tables-Documentation/README.md

 ### *(1.3) Dipping our toes back into React*
 *shudder* It's React...

-Let's start by setting up our form data with the `useEffect` hook.
+Let's start by setting up our form data with the `useState` hook.
 ```javascript
 import React, { useState } from "react";